 The General Fund is used to account for all financial transactions not accounted for in another fund.
-Revenues are primarily derived from local property, per capita and occupation taxes, and state and federal appropriations.
+Revenues are primarily derived from local property and earned income taxes, and state and federal appropriations.
 Many of the more significant activities of the District, including instruction, administration and certain noninstructional services are accounted for in this fund.
 The General Fund is reported as a major fund.